Replacing Missing Teeth

 Who would want their appearance and health to deteriorate?
 That’s the natural consequence of missing teeth – the jaw literally melts away.
 Generally, people will lose 25% of their supporting jaw bone structure within the first year after tooth loss.
 Dental implants are more easily placed when teeth are first extracted because bone replacement becomes more complex as time passes.
 The great news: Implants act just like your natural teeth.
 They safeguard and preserve your bone structure, oral health and appearance.
-Your dentist along with Dr. Kienle, Dr. Steinkeler, Dr. Gunawardena and Dr. Inverso will provide you with options so that you can make the most informed decision concerning tooth replacement.
+Your dentist along with Dr. Kienle, Dr. Steinkeler and Dr. Gunawardena will provide you with options so that you can make the most informed decision concerning tooth replacement.

 Tooth Replacement Options

 You can select from a number of different options to replace your missing teeth – from temporary to long-lasting solutions.

 A good candidate is anyone missing one or more teeth, or who is unhappy with their dentures.
 Age is not a factor.
 However, smoking, and radiation therapy to the area, have been shown to lower the success rate of implant placement.
 X-rays of your jaw will be taken to evaluate whether they will accommodate implants.
 Detailed 3-D cone-beam scans may also be required to determine if other tests or procedures are needed to place implants properly.

 Are You Ready to Find the Relief You Deserve?